mosaicml/examples/cifar/README.md

 ## Results

 You should see logs printed to your terminal like below.
-You can also easily enable other experiment trackers like Weights and Biases or CometML, by using [Composer's logging integrations](https://docs.mosaicml.com/en/v0.11.0/trainer/logging.html).
+You can also easily enable other experiment trackers like Weights and Biases or CometML using [Composer's logging integrations](https://docs.mosaicml.com/en/v0.11.0/trainer/logging.html).

 ```bash
 [epoch=0][batch=16/625]: wall_clock/train: 17.1607